 A Nominations Committee has been appointed to lead to the process for Board appointments of B Directors and to make recommendations to it for the said appointment.
 The Nominations Committee consists of Joseph A. Gasan, Etienne Borg Cardona and Christopher Mifsud.
-In accordance with Code Provision 8.B.1, the Nominations Committee is composed entirely of Directors, the majority of whom are non-executive, with all of the latter also being independent.
+In accordance with Code Provision 8.B.1, the Nominations Committee is composed entirely of Directors, the majority of whom are independent non-executive Directors.